Skip to main content

 Midsize trucks are bigger and more capable than small trucks, with a higher capacity for towing and hauling.
 A midsize truck typically costs less than a full-size truck, although prices for a midlevel trim model can often match the base price of a full-size truck.
 It really comes down to how much capability you need.
 Many buyers prefer a midsize truck for the smaller footprint and ease of maneuvering and parking.
 If you're looking for a Goldilocks kind of truck, it could well be a midsizer.

-There are several choices.
-The recently redesigned Chevrolet Colorado and GMC Canyon models (both nearly mechanically identical) combine workhorse utility with modern cabin and safety tech, improved fuel efficiency and more towing power.
-The new Toyota Tacoma, meanwhile, is an impressive overhaul of what many consider the benchmark of midsize trucks.
+The good news is that there are several choices.
+The Chevrolet Colorado and GMC Canyon models (both nearly mechanically identical) combine workhorse utility with modern cabin and safety tech, improved fuel efficiency and more towing power.
+The Toyota Tacoma, meanwhile, is an impressive overhaul of what many consider the benchmark of midsize trucks.
 Changes include updated tech, a more comfortable interior, innovative off-road features and a hybrid engine.

-If you're seeking a well-rounded truck that drives with the ease of a car, you'll like the Honda Ridgeline.
-Based on an SUV-style chassis, the Ridgeline can't tow or haul as much as other midsize trucks.
-But it compensates with a comfortable ride, effortless steering, clever storage features and a useful 5.3-foot bed.
+If you're seeking a well-rounded truck that drives with the ease of a car, you might like the Honda Ridgeline.
+Based on an SUV-style body, the Ridgeline can't tow or haul as much as other midsize trucks.
+But it compensates with a comfortable ride, effortless steering, clever storage features, and a useful 5.3-foot bed.

 With all of the changes, upgrades and improvements in this segment, there's never been a better time to shop for a midsize truck.